deployphp/docs/flow.md

 ]);
 ~~~

 Framework recipes may differ in flow, but the basic structure is the same.
-You can create your own flow by overriding the `deploy` task, but better solution is to using the cache.
+You can create your own flow by overriding the `deploy` task, buta  better solution is to use the cache.
 For example, if you want to run some task before you symlink the new release:

 ~~~php
 before('deploy:symlink', 'deploy:build');
 ~~~

-Or, to send some notifications after a successful deployment:
+Or, to send notifications after a successful deployment:

 ~~~php
 after('success', 'notify');